PhD by Research in Astronomy

 |High-achieving, worldly PhD

-We encourage applications from high-achieving students anywhere in the world who are strongly motivated to complete a PhD in astrophysics and/or supercomputing.
+We encourage applications from high-achieving students anywhere in the world who are strongly motivated to complete a PhD in astrophysics and/or supercomputing with an emphasis on astrophysical applications.

 A larger CAS Staff Map is available here.

 We welcome and encourage (real, physical) visits to CAS by prospective PhD students!
 It's really the best way for you to see who we are, what we do and what doing a PhD here is all about.
-Please contact Dr. Emma Ryan-Weber by phone or email to arrange a visit.
+Please contact Dr. Chris Blake by phone or email to arrange a visit.

 The primary postgraduate degree we offer is a Doctor of Philosophy (PhD) by Research in Astrophysics.
 Academically high-achieving students work with leading astronomers to research important questions in astrophysics, data analysis and visualization.
-The 3-to-3.5 year program enables students to conduct independent research at a high level of originality, relevance and quality.
-Swinburne PhD graduates often take positions in leading astrophysics institutions around the world.
+The 3.5 year program enables students to conduct independent research at a high level of originality, relevance and quality.
+Swinburne PhD graduates often take positions in leading astrophysics institutions around the world, and pursue a diverse range of other careers.

 A wide range of potential PhD topics are on offer.
-Due to the nature of research, this list changes constantly; students interested in particular projects are strongly encouraged to contact the relevant supervisor(s).
+Students interested in particular projects are strongly encouraged to contact the relevant supervisor(s).
 Summaries of current thesis work by CAS students are also available.

-We also encourage students to take advantage of the Centre's Swinburne Astronomy Productions staff and facilities to produce state-of-the-art representations of their data.
+We also encourage students to take advantage of the Centre's Swinburne 3D Productions staff and facilities to produce state-of-the-art representations of their data.

 CAS maintains links with astronomers at the Anglo-Australian Observatory and the Australia Telescope National Facility.
 Potential PhD projects on offer at the AAO and ATNF are also available to incoming Swinburne students.
 CAS PhD students also have numerous opportunities to be involved in outreach and education.